Laos and Vietnam Tour | ‘Mountains and Hill-tribes’

 Overnight: Phonsavan Transport: Minibus, Walk, Meals: B, L,

 Departure for the remote town of Sam Neua in the far northeast of Laos.
 Stops en-route include Hmong and Khmu settlements, a Tai Phong weaving village, plus photo stops for the breathtaking scenery.
 We’ll also visit the mysterious Hintang Menhirs, Laos’s very own ‘mini-Stonehenge’.

 Overnight: Sam Neua Transport: Minibus, Meals: B, L, D,

 Our short tour of Sam Neua Town includes a walk along the river to the local market, before setting off to Vieng Xai.
 This extensive cave system, where the Pathet Lao leaders lived during the Indochina War, has become known as the ‘Hidden City’.
 In the afternoon a leisurely hike brings us to some of the lesser-visited cave sites plus an opportunity to view more of the area’s beautiful, limestone karst scenery.

 Overnight: Sam Neua Transport: Minibus, Walk, Meals: B, L, D,

 Day 9 - Pu Luong - into Vietnam

-Early morning departure through more spectacular countryside and past traditional Black Tai villages to the nearby border crossing at Nam Meo.
-From here we’ll head into the stunning scenery of Vietnam’s Pu Luong National Park for a short hike, bamboo rafting trip and overnight accommodation in a well-appointed eco-resort.
+Morning drive through more spectacular countryside and past traditional Black Tai villages to the nearby border crossing at Nam Meo and into the stunning scenery of Vietnam’s Pu Luong National Park.
+In the afternoon we’ll check-in to our accommodation at a charming and well-appointed eco-resort and stretch our legs with a short orientation hike of the area.

-Overnight: Pu Luong Transport: Minibus, Walk, Meals: B, D,
+Overnight: Pu Luong eco-lodge Transport: Minibus, Walk, Meals: B, D,

-Overnight: Mu Cang Chai Transport: Minibus, Walk, Meals: B, L, D,
+Overnight: Pu Luong eco-lodge Transport: Boat, Walk, Meals: B, L,

 Day 12 - Mu Cang Chai